 “What’s it to you?”
 Carrie asked, not trying to feign enough surprise to please him.
 “You hardly know me.
 I only came to your little town two weeks ago.”

 “Then it’d be a shame if they have to carry you out in your third week, one piece at a time, wouldn’t it?”
-Eisenhower said, his bright smile making the rather serious question seem less ominous that it actually was.
+Eisenhower’s bright smile made the rather serious question seem less ominous than it actually was.

-“The usual?”
-Doris droned, not even looking at the Indian.
+“Another one for you, too?”
+Doris droned, not even looking at Ike.

 “I think our lady-friend here has drunk most of my whiskey,” Doris then said, sending Carrie ‘that glance’.

-“I’ll take one from your hidden reserve,” the Indian said.
+“I’ll take one from your hidden reserve,” Ike said.

-“Howdy …” he said to her in a restrained tone.
-“Ike thought I should make a final attempt of convincing you not to hang around here anymore.”
+“Since Doris is too kind to seem to kick you out on your ass, I thought I should make a final attempt to convince you not to hang around here anymore.”

-Carrie bit her lips, and didn’t look at him: “Everybody’s so concerned about my health tonight,” she just said.
+Carrie bit her lips, and didn’t look at him.
+“Everybody’s so concerned about my health tonight.”

-“It seems a shame to waste it,” the Indian said, “for such poor reasons.”
+“It seems a shame to waste it,” Ike said, “for such poor reasons.”